-Without additional assistance lifestyle prescriptions are often ignored, so how can healthcare professionals help their patients to overcome resistance to change?
+Without additional assistance, lifestyle prescriptions are often ignored.
+With this in mind, how can healthcare professionals help their patients to overcome resistance to change?

 One answer comes from the developing field of motivational interviewing (MI).

 Motivational interviewing is a well established patient-centred approach that supports behaviour changes (Britt 2004).

 When first developed by Miller and Rollnick over two decades ago, MI was used mainly in the fields of addiction and substance misuse (Rollnick 2010).
 Today, however, its use has broadened to embrace a diverse range of clinical settings and patient groups.

 Although primarily used in the field of health promotion, MI is now also having a significant impact on patients' self-management for some of the most serious diseases caused by lifestyle factors.